Adventure Staff Positions

 In addition to facilitating adventure activities, Wilderness Staff are a huge part of the rest of the program.
 While they don’t live in the cabins with campers, they get to invest in a cabin of kids by participating in nightly devotions, praying with counselors, and helping with evening programming.

-Wilderness Staff work at camp for 11 weeks: three weeks of training, followed by eight weeks working with campers.
-The starting pay for Wilderness Staff is $1500 with room and board included.
+Wilderness Staff work at camp for ten weeks: three weeks of training, followed by seven weeks working with campers.
+The starting pay for Wilderness Staff is $1800 with room and board included.

 Horse Wrangler Staff